|

 of these tools have been left with structural problems, substantially

-and allows you to make a well-informed purchasing decision.
+or ConsumerGuide, and allows you to make a well-informed purchasing

-for water-damage, fire or theft, the Loss History Report will show
+fire or theft, the Loss History Report will show it.

 - Loss History Reports are a powerful tool for both buyers and